Menu

 Belonging Week 2025

-The theme for this year’s Belonging Week was “Don’t be afraid to be you!”
-As part of the week’s activities, we also revisited our school values and motto.
-These elements have remained unchanged since Park View became a primary school in 2018.
-Over the past seven years, the school has grown and evolved significantly, and it is important that our core messages reflect who we are today.
+As part of the week’s activities, we took the opportunity to revisit our school’s values and motto—foundations that have guided us since Park View became a primary school in 2018.
+Over the past seven years, our school has grown and evolved in many ways, and we felt it was the right moment to ensure our core messages truly reflect who we are today.

 Year R Book